 • It builds relatability – A brand that “gets it” feels more authentic.

-Self-Deprecating Awareness from a Novice Marketer
+Self-Deprecating Humor from a Novice Marketer

 My first attempt at video production was like my cooking—burnt around the edges but surprisingly palatable with enough creativity (or ketchup).

 If you’ve ever tried to create marketing content from scratch, you know the struggle.
-The video looks amazing in your head, but the definitive product feels like an off-brand version of what you intended.
+The video looks amazing in your head, but the final product feels like an off-brand version of what you intended.
 Lighting is too harsh, sound is echoing, and your voice suddenly sounds like you’ve never spoken English before.

-This kind of self-deprecating awareness is marketing gold because it’s universally relatable.
+This kind of self-deprecating humor is marketing gold because it’s universally relatable.
 Brands that lean into their mistakes—like when Wendy’s roasts itself on Twitter or when Duolingo acknowledges how many people ignore its notifications—win audiences over.

 💡 Tip: Don’t be afraid to laugh at your own learning process in marketing.
 It makes you more relatable, especially in industries like video production where everyone starts somewhere.

-Contextual Voyage: When Video Calls FaiL
+Situational Voyage: When Video Calls Go Wrong

 Attempting video production without a tripod is like a romantic voyage without the inevitable airport scene—wobbly and a little anticlimactic.